Murder of Hae Min Lee: Post-conviction-relief petition

-Aftermath

 Serial podcast

 From October 3 to December 18, 2014, the murder of Hae Min Lee and the subsequent arrest and trial of Adnan Syed was the subject of the first season of the podcast Serial.
 It was developed by the creators of This American Life and hosted by Sarah Koenig.
 The podcast episodes generated international interest in the trial and were downloaded more than 100 million times by June 2016.